mapeditor/tiled/docs/reference/scripting.rst

 ~~~~~~~~~

 MapFormat.read(fileName : string) : :ref:`script-map`
     Read the given file as a map.
-This function will throw an error if it
+This function will throw an error if reading
     is not supported.

 MapFormat.write(map : :ref:`script-map`, fileName : string) : string
     Write the given map to a file.
-This function will throw an error if it
+This function will throw an error if writing
     is not supported.
 If there is an error writing the file, it will return a
     description of the error; otherwise, it will return "".